shawn-y-sun/Customer_Analytics_Retail/README.md

 #### Correlation estimate
 ![image](https://user-images.githubusercontent.com/77659538/110475812-487ab200-811c-11eb-9e8a-4bd503838d54.png)

-🔴Insights: we can spot some level of correlations between certain pairs of variables, such as Income vs Occupation, Education vs Age, Settlement Size vs Occupation.
+🔶 Insights: we can spot some level of correlations between certain pairs of variables, such as Income vs Occupation, Education vs Age, Settlement Size vs Occupation.
 It indicates that we can reduce the dimensions of portraying our customers without losing too much information, allowing us to segmenting our customers more accurately.

 ### Clustering